Introduction

 You can hide and show different tabs based on User Profile data.

-To do this, you can add conditions in the Options section of each tab.
-For example, in the app below, the Reports tab will only show users who have the role of Admin
+To do this, you can add conditions in the Options section of each tab on the right of the Layout Editor.
+For example, in the app below, the Orders tab will only show users who have the role of admin.

 Component Visibility

-To set a condition on a component's visibility, head to the Options tab in the component's settings.
-There you will be able to add a condition based on the data in your table.
-Once you add this condition, the component may disappear from the app's screen, but you can still access it on the left-hand side of Glide.
+To set a condition on a component's visibility, head to the Options section in the component's settings.
+You can add a condition based on the table's data.
+Once you add this condition, the component may disappear from the app's screen, but you can still access it from the Components panel on the left side of the Layout Editor.

 In the image below, the button component is only shown if the User's role is Admin.